This post may contain affiliate links. Read disclosure policy

 - In a large pot over medium heat, brown the ground beef.
 Drain the fat and add the chili seasoning, tomato sauce, and brown sugar.

 - While the chili is simmering, bring a large pot of water to a boil.
 Add the macaroni and cook according to package directions.
-Drain and set return to the pan.
+Drain the macaroni and return to the pot.

 - Pour the chili into the pan with the cooked macaroni.
 Add the chili sauce and stir to combine.